artursniegowski/Mastering_Python_through_Projects/08_ToDo_List_Website/README.md

 - a AJAX PATCH request (with JavaScript).</br>
 - User authentication for the website and assigning different permissions based on their status.
 There will be 2 groups that are distinguished: logged-in users and anonymous users (not logged in). </br>
 - passwords that have been hashed and salted are saved in the database.</br>
 - all data will be stored in a SQLite database and managed using Flask-SQLAlchemy.
-If env variable 'DATABASE_URL' is defined than the data can be stored in a PostgreSQL database.</br>
+If env variable 'DATABASE_URL' is defined then the data can be stored in a PostgreSQL database.</br>
 - making use of relational databases (one-to-many relationships) and cascade deletion. </br>
 - message flashing using Flask Flash to give feedback to the user.
 They will be visible only for one session. </br>
 - a multi-page website with an interactive nav bar. </br>